-Fibre drawing is an important industrial process used to manufacture fibre-optic cables for telecommunications applications.
-A cylindrical glass preform, of diameter around 5 centimetres, is lowered into a furnace.
-Here the preform melts, the glass viscosity decreases, and a fibre of thickness around 100 microns may be drawn by applying a tension at the end.
+L. J. Cummings Department of Mathematical Sciences, New Jersey Institute of Technology, Newark, NJ 07102, USA e-mail: linda.cummings@njit.edu melts, the glass viscosity decreases, and a fibre of thickness around $100\,\mu m$ may be drawn by applying a tension at the end.
 As it exits the furnace, the glass is cooled by the air and solidifies into the desired solid fibre.
-A schematic of the process is shown in figure 1.
+A schematic of the process is shown in Fig. 1.